Accessibility

 • Provide access to local transit through sidewalk connections, passenger landing pads, and other bus stop facilities for people of all abilities.

-• Welcome people of all abilities to our Parks, Recreation, Culture and Facilities programs and services.
+• Welcome and encourage people of all abilities to participate in our Parks, Recreation, Culture and Facilities programs and services.

 From planning and regulation to implementation, accessibility is and will continue to be at the heart of the services we provide.